-Washington, DC, March 26, 2019 (GLOBE NEWSWIRE) — The New Civil Liberties Alliance (NCLA) filed a lawsuit in the U.S. District Court for the Western District of Texas, Austin Division, against the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+Washington, DC, March 26, 2019 — The New Civil Liberties Alliance (NCLA) filed a lawsuit in the U.S. District Court for the Western District of Texas, Austin Division, against the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 The case seeks to overturn the federal ban on bump stocks and to halt its enforcement.
 NCLA contends that only Congress, not an administrative agency like the ATF, can write criminal laws such as the ban on

 NCLA represents Austin, Texas resident and gun enthusiast Michael Cargill.
 Mr. Cargill surrendered two bump stocks this afternoon at the Austin ATF Field Office in accordance with the ban.
 Whether bump stocks should be outlawed is a question that Congress must address.
 Only Congress— and not an administrative agency—has the power to ban these devices.
 NCLA believes the ATF did not act lawfully in issuing the ban.